DisantHoridnt/LostInNL/readme.md

 We welcome contributions!
 If you're interested in contributing, please read our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## License
-This project is licensed under the [NAME OF LICENSE - e.g., MIT License].
+This project is licensed under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Thank any collaborators, third-party resources/libraries, or others who have influenced the project.